en de

 1. What is the Global Hunger Index?

-The Global Hunger Index (GHI) is a peer-reviewed report, published on an annual basis by Concern Worldwide and Welthungerhilfe.
+The Global Hunger Index (GHI) is a peer-reviewed report, published on an annual basis by Welthungerhilfe and Concern Worldwide.
+In 2024, the Institute for International Law of Peace and Armed Conflict (IFHV) at Ruhr-University Bochum has joined the cooperation as academic partner who will calculate and develop the Index going forward.
 The GHI is a tool designed to comprehensively measure and track hunger at global, regional, and national levels, reflecting multiple dimensions of hunger over time.
 The report aims to raise awareness and understanding of the struggle against hunger, provide a way to compare levels of hunger between countries and regions, and call attention to those areas of the world where hunger levels are highest and where the need for additional efforts to eliminate hunger is greatest.

 2. How is the GHI calculated?